How’s Oahu Weather?

 The above chart indicates the average monthly temperatures for Honolulu, Hawaii.
 It’s a good representation for the rest of the beach resorts on the island.
-(Note that anytime, you are in a higher elevation, for example at the popular Pali Lookout, temperatures will be chillier.)
+(Note that anytime, you are at a higher elevation, for example at the popular Pali Lookout, temperatures will be chillier.)

 Evening temperatures in winter and spring months dip down to the mid to upper 60s.
 If you’re outside past sunset, you might want to have a light sweater or jacket with you.
 Summer and fall average low temperatures are pleasant in the lower 70s.